 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all staff should make sure their approach is child-centred.
+In order to fulfil this responsibility effectively, all staff should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 Safeguarding measures are put in place to minimise harm to children.
 There may be occasions where gaps or deficiencies in our policies and processes will be highlighted.
 In these situations, a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.
+All students in our school can talk to any member of staff about situations, or to share concerns, which are causing them worries.
+The staff will listen to the student, take their worries seriously and share the information with the safeguarding lead.